 The island had been compulsorily purchased by the government to allow the bridge to be built, and once it was completed they decided to sell those bits of Eilean Bàn not covered by bridge or connecting road to the highest bidder.
 The residents of Kyleakin and Kyle of Lochalsh, together with the Born Free Foundation, responded with a campaign to bring the island into community ownership instead.
 The campaign was a success, and in 1998 ownership of the island was transferred to the Eilean Bàn Trust.
 (Continues below image...)

-The Eilean Bàn Trust has its headquarters at the Bright Water Visitor Centre, on the quayside in Kyleakin.
-It works to preserve and promote the heritage and wildlife of the island.
-As well as operating the visitor centre and renting out part of the lighthouse cottage as a holiday let, it runs guided tours of the island during the summer half of the year.
+The Eilean Bàn Trust works to preserve and promote the heritage and wildlife of the island.
+As well as renting out part of the lighthouse cottage as a holiday let, it runs guided tours of the island during the summer half of the year.
 Tours of the island should be booked through the website linked from the Visitor Information section of this page.

 Eilean Bàn has an ancient history.
 It seems likely it has been used as a staging post by those crossing Kyle Akin for centuries: especially by drovers from Skye moving their cattle to markets in the lowlands.
 If your cattle had to swim across, it must have made more sense to subject them to two relatively short crossings rather than one much longer one.
 Earlier still, Eilean Bàn seems to have been used by the residents of Caisteal Maol, the castle whose stump still looms over Kyleakin harbour, to help enforce tolls on shipping passing through the narrows of Kyle Akin.